 - Council tax support: If as a result of the pandemic you are struggling to make payments such as council tax, please contact us.

-- Household waste recycling centres, operated by Derbyshire County Council, continue to operate during the second lockdown but please check details on the County Council's website here.
+- Household waste recycling centres are operated by Derbyshire County Council.
+Please check details on the County Council's website here.

 - Homelessness: This service is unchanged.

 - Leisure centres in the Derbyshire Dales, operated on our behalf by Freedom Leisure, reopened on 2 December with some restrictions but had to close again on 31 December due to new Tier 4 restrictions, followed by the new national lockdown.
 Use this search facility to find your local leisure centre for more details.